 Who Pays: Distributors or wholesalers of products received for sale in Minnesota.

-Due Dates: 18th day of the month following receipt of the

-product in state.
+Due Dates: 18th day of the month following receipt of the product in state.
+Accelerated payment of 85% of June liability due June 18th.

 1955 - Enacted at rate of 15% of wholesale price.